Koudela/ini-config-loader/README.md

 ### absolutePath

 `absolutePath(relativePath)` prefixes a relative Path by the absolute path of the base directory.
+If the relative Path is an absolute Path (it starts with '/') it is not altered.

 ### isDevEnv